ztachip/ztachip/README.md

 ### **mcore**

-Controller (MIPS based) that executes high level tensor instructions such as tensor memory operations like tensor copy,resize,reshape,reordering...
+Processor (MIPS based) that dispatches high level tensor instructions to Tensor Engine.

-mcore also schedules pcore arrays to execute tensor operators.
+Tensor instructions sent to Tensor Engine include instructions to do complex tensor data transfer and tensor operator requests to be executed by pcore array.

 There can be 2 threads running on mcore.
 This allows for one thread memory cycles to overlap with the other thread execution cycles.

 This helps ztachip achieves good computing efficiency.

 NeuralNet convolution is executed with 90% efficiency compared with peak performance.

+### **Tensor engine**

+Special hardware block that executes high level tensor instructions that are dispatched from mcore.

+Tensor instructions performed by Tensor Engine are:

+- Complex tensor data transfer such as tensor reshape,resize,reorder,scatter-gather transfer.

+- Schedules pcore array to perform tensor operators.

+- Coordinate data transfer between scratch-pad memory, pcore memory and external memory.

 ### **Stream processor**